CIGM-FM: Switch back to FM

-On August 17, 2009, CIGM began airing and stunting a 10-minute test broadcast on 93.5 MHz with mostly classic rock music (including a clip of Radio Ga Ga by Queen), including clips from television theme shows (such as Seinfeld and The Flintstones), random clips of other songs, some nature sounds, and sound effects with more other sounds and advising listeners to stay tuned to 93.5 FM on August 20, 2009 at 10:00 am EDT — at which time the station began stunting with a Chinese pop music format branded as Kung Pao 93.5, which was actually mostly Chinese classical instrumentals, with a few pop songs in rotation.
+On August 17, 2009, CIGM began broadcasting on 93.5 MHz, stunting with a 10-minute test broadcast with mostly classic rock music (including a clip of "Radio Ga Ga" by Queen), including clips from television theme shows (such as Seinfeld and The Flintstones), random clips of other songs, some nature sounds, and sound effects, as well as advising listeners to tune in on August 20 at 10:00 a.m. — at which time the station switched stunts to a Chinese pop music format branded as Kung Pao 93.5, which was actually mostly Chinese classical instrumentals, with a few pop songs in rotation.
 The same stunt format was also aired by WVHT in Norfolk, Virginia for four days in April 2009.
 Notably, CIGM's website during the stunt was identical to the one that had been used by WVHT during its stunt — with the exception that the name of one of the station's fictional personalities was changed to "Felony Doll", a pun on the name of CJRQ morning host Mellaney Dahl.

-At midnight on August 24, 2009, AM 790 finished its last country song, "There She Goes" by Sudbury native Gil Grand, followed by an announcement:
+At midnight on August 24, AM 790 finished its last country song, "There She Goes" by Sudbury native Gil Grand, followed by an announcement:

 Immediately after the announcement, the station aired a steady 394.5 Hz audio tone which lasted until the simulcasting of the new programming heard on 93.5 FM began on the morning of the 24th.